Kamuri-chan/Kamino/README.md

 # English
 ## Another bot?
 What's the purpose?
 Yes, this is another bot, but unlike the others, this bot has a text preprocessing feature.
 I'll explain more on the following lines:
-- This bot uses some techniques called text preprocessing, TLDR: raw text, like any message, goes in, ready-for-processing text goes out.
+- This bot uses some techniques called text preprocessing, in resume: raw text, like any message, goes in, ready-for-processing text goes out.
 The explanation of the methods used on this work are bellow.
 - This bot don't use ML, AI or any other fancy methods to find and retrieve the response, just uses text preprocessing and a keyword/precision metric.
 - The keywords, as well the responses, are in a JSON file that can be updated by using an API with POST requests, making it much easier to add new features.